 Window Trim Tip#3: Pocket Screws for Thicker Stock

 Biscuits are great for joining trim frames, but pocket screws are faster when you can use them.
 Trim thickness and shape are deciding factors.
 If you’re dealing with wood that’s at least 5/8”-thick and flat, pocket screws are the way to go.
 Parts for fireplace mantels, box newels, built-in cabinets and bars are all applications where pocket screws shine.
-The fastest approach uses a stationary machine for drilling the required angled pocket screw holes, but a simple jig like the one shown here works great, too.
+The fastest approach uses a stationary machine for drilling the required angled pocket screw holes, but a simple drilling jig like the one shown below works great, too.

-Window Trim Tip #4: Toasting Biscuits
+Window Trim Tip #4: Toasting Your Biscuits

 A snug fit within slots is one reason biscuit joints are so strong, but sometimes humidity can swell biscuits so they’re too tight to go into their slots.
 Twenty minutes in a toaster oven at 300ºF dries out the wood and shrinks the biscuits so they slip right in.
 The difference is amazing and well worth the little effort it takes.